kianheus/PDM_Project_Group_28/README.md

 ## Installation

-To install the program with the conda environment, first clone this repository in desired location:
+To install the program with the conda environment, first clone this repository in desired location with the git command or download the zip and put in the prefered folder:
 ```
 git clone https://github.com/kianheus/PDM_Project_Group_28.git
 ```